amterp/py-cli-monitor/README.md

                         Output directory to save screenshots.
 ```

-Note that the durations can be specified as decimals e.g. 4.5 minutes to get 4 minutes and 30 seconds.
+- Durations can be specified as decimals e.g. 4.5 minutes to get 4 minutes and 30 seconds.

-Note also that, as a safety, the tool prevents intervals less than 100 millis.
+- As a safety, the tool prevents intervals less than 100 millis.
 This is mainly to protect the user from wrongfully thinking the interval is specified in seconds and flooding their directory with screenshots.
+- Screenshots are named according to the following format: `yyyyMMdd-HHmmss-SSS.png`.

 ```console
 > python monitor.py 2